openbmc/openbmc/poky/documentation/ref-manual/ref-structure.rst

 Previous versions of the OpenEmbedded build system used to create a global shared sysroot per machine along with a native sysroot.
-Beginning with the DISTRO version of the Yocto Project, sysroots exist in recipe-specific :term:`WORKDIR` directories.
+Beginning with the 2.3 version of the Yocto Project, sysroots exist in recipe-specific :term:`WORKDIR` directories.
 Thus, the ``build/tmp/sysroots/`` directory is unused.

 .. note::

-   The
-   build/tmp/sysroots/
-   directory can still be populated using the bitbake build-sysroots command and can be used for compatibility in some cases.
+   The ``build/tmp/sysroots/`` directory can still be populated using the ``bitbake build-sysroots`` command and can be used for compatibility in some cases.
 However, in general it is not recommended to populate this directory.
    Individual recipe-specific sysroots should be used.

 .. _structure-build-tmp-stamps: